Sephardi U.S Jews – Portuguese Passport Eligibility

 Sephardi U.S Jews established the first Jewish communities in North America.
 In the beginning, the United States Jewish community was comprised of Spanish expellees and converts from Western Europe and South America.
 When the Sephardi community settled down in the coastal cities of what will be known as the USA, it earned the name “Kehal She’erit Israel.”

-The descendants of these first Shepardi communities mixed with later waves of Ashkenazi immigrants.
-If you can prove one of your ancestors was Shepardi, you are entitled to a Portuguese citizenship.
+The descendants of these first Sephardi communities mixed with later waves of Ashkenazi immigrants.
+If you can prove one of your ancestors was Sephardi, you are entitled to a Portuguese citizenship.

 The benefits of a Portuguese passport: